CWJ-K/Airflow/Notes/Tasks/Custom_Operations/README.md

 # Custom Operator
 ## Goal
 * avoid considerable code duplication and extra effort when reusing functions in multiple DAGs
+* when operators are more often with different parameters to be set, it is appropriate to use custom operator

 ## Concepts
 * all hooks are subclasses of BaseOperator class